Skip to Content

 Context

-This new feature uses a genetic algorithm for searching partial instantiations of sets of variables that maximize the Generalized Bayes Factor (GBF) as the best explanations for a given set of evidence.
+This feature uses a genetic algorithm for searching partial instantiations of sets of variables that maximize the Generalized Bayes Factor (GBF) as the best explanations for a given set of evidence.

 It is mainly based on the article written by Yuan, C. et al. (2011), “Most Relevant Explanations in Bayesian Networks ”, Journal of Artificial Intelligence Research, pp. 309-352.